WBKO: Sale to Professional Telecasting

+The early years as WBKO

-Professional Telecasting opted to rebuild WLTV's transmission facility at a site to the north of Bowling Green, near Richardsville, instead of to the south.
+Professional Telecasting opted to rebuild WLTV's transmission facility at a site to the south of Bowling Green, near Richardsville, instead of to the north.
 This was because many Bowling Green TV antennas were pointed south to receive Nashville stations.
 In order to complement the technical overhaul, the owners also filed to change the call letters to WBKO.

-In February 1971, WBKO adopted the new call sign and activated the new transmission facility, which had come as part of hundreds of thousands of dollars in capital improvements.
+On January 3, 1971, WBKO adopted the new call sign.
+The following month, the station activated the new transmission facility, which had come as part of hundreds of thousands of dollars in capital improvements.